Welcome to icliniq.com.

 Treatment is antibiotics, which she has been started by her physician.
 In most patients, this resolves with a week.
 Continue other medicines as prescribed.
 We should see a response in 24 to 48 hours.

-If there is no improvement in fever, cough, or increase in her symptoms like increased shortness of breath, visit a hospital as her antibiotics will need to be escalated and she may need higher IV antibiotics.
+If there is no improvement in fever, cough, or increase in her symptoms like increased shortness of breath, visit a hospital as her antibiotics will need to be escalated and she may need higher IV (intravenous) antibiotics.

 Repeat TLC, urea and creatinine test to see antibiotics response.
 So overall, a majority of the patients recover well but some amount of risk is always there in such infections.

-Hope this helps you and get back if you have any doubts.
+I hope this helps you and get back if you have any doubts.